Religion Islam (Shi'a)

 Evidence of guilt

-The report of this execution contains no evidence provided against the defendant.
+The report of this execution does not contain information regarding the evidence provided against the defendant.

 Human rights violations in this case